 All trails in the conservancy are nearly flat, and the Red Trail is handicapped-accessible.
 The loop described below includes the Green Trail, portions of which are relatively narrow, but it is possible to fashion a slightly shorter loop by combining the Red and Blue Trails, both of which are suitable for strollers and wheelchairs.

-Just before reaching the next bridge, you’ll notice a path on the left that leads to a gate in a fenced area,known as the Laybrinth.
-Here, chunks of concrete ("rubblestone") have been arranged to form a winding path that leads to a circle in the center.
-You’ll want to spend a few minutes here, contemplating the surroundings.
+Just before reaching the next bridge, turn left onto a path that leads to a gate in a fenced area, known as the Laybrinth.
+Here, chunks of concrete (“rubblestone”) have been arranged to form a circle in the center.
+Along the sides are several animal figures that have been carved into tree trunks, as well an elaborate wooden teepee frame.
+You’ll want to spend a few minutes here to examine these interesting features..

-Eventually, you’ll reach the banks of Teaneck Creek and bear left, following the creek.
+Soon, you’ll reach the banks of Teaneck Creek and bear left, following the creek.
 You’ll pass a concrete-and-steel footbridge over the creek, which leads to office buildings on Frank Burr Boulevard.
-To the left, you’ll notice dense reeds, known as phragmites, another invasive species.
+On the left, you’ll notice dense reeds, known as phragmites, another invasive species.
 You’ll also pass several huge willow trees.